It’s not just for portraits!

 One of the most distinctive features of a visual artist’s use of color is their use of saturation.

 Many photographers are often asked, “Are you a black and white or color photographer?”
-(Curiously other visual artist’s are rarely asked this question.)
+(Curiously other visual artists are rarely asked this question.)
 While many people who ask it don’t mean it to be, it’s a loaded question.
 There’s often a latent assumption that you can’t do both well.
-In fact, work with one can strengthen work with another.
+In fact, working with one can strengthen work with another.
 Moreover, the question suggests that black and white (and shades of gray) are not colors, when in fact they are very specific colors – neutral colors.
 And, the question does not address with any specificity how a photographer uses more saturated color.
 Curiously, this question is rarely asked of painters and filmmakers.
 A more useful question might be, “How saturated is your palette?”

 There are essentially six distinct levels of saturation – neutral, semi-neutral, reduced saturation, fully saturated, highly saturated, and super-saturated.

 Neutral colors are characterized by a lack of saturation.
 Neutral lie along the luminosity spine that unites all hues.
 (Equal parts of complementary colors mix to create neutral colors.)
 At any one luminosity value there is only one truly neutral color.
 Using neutrals is comparatively simple, as two other variables (hue and saturation) in color are reduced to the same values (zero); it’s an economy of means.
-To appear luminous neutral images typically employ significant contrast in luminosity to compensate for it’s lack of hue and saturation.
+To appear luminous neutral images typically employ significant contrast in luminosity to compensate for its lack of hue and saturation.
 With a few exceptions, neutral images generally present a radical transformation of the way we see.
 Many people associate it with dream states, whether they dream in black and white or not.
 It is often thought of as elegant, if not conservative and restrained.
 The luminosity component of color aids in judging levels of illumination, spatial relationships, and volume.
 Formal qualities and qualities of illumination become a particularly significant concern in neutral images.
 Neutral images are often associated with antiquity or of timelessness.

-A semi-neutral colors contain trace amounts of saturation.
+Semi-neutral colors contain trace amounts of saturation.
 Values cluster around the luminosity spine within a small radius.
 Semi-neutrals do not include truly neutral colors.
 Semi-neutrals function very similarly to neutrals with additional complexity.
 Spatial relationships may be subtly accentuated by the slight addition of hue.
 Iridescent and lustrous color effects can also be achieved.

 Images with reduced saturation use low levels of saturation.
 Values cluster around the luminosity spine within a larger radius but do not achieve full naturalistic saturation.
 Though not fully presented, the hue of elements within a composition becomes apparent.
 Similarly the ambient color temperature can be suggested.
 Spatial relationships can be more clearly delineated through hue.
 Hue becomes a significant concern in compositions, though it may or may not be a primary concern, depending on how it’s deliberate reduction is handled.
 Images with reduced saturation often do not appear realistic.
 They appear somewhat restrained, limnal, neither here nor there, but somewhere in between.
 Many people associate reduced saturation with the past, particularly the recent past.